Workpay icon

 Finally, employers should stay up to date with the ever-changing laws and regulations related to payroll.

-Payroll Log-in and Management
+Payroll Management and Log-in

 Employers and employees can access payroll systems using secure log-in portals that the company's payroll service provider will provide.
-To protect sensitive information, the provider should prioritize safe payroll log-in procedures like passwords, user names, and multi-factor authentication.
+To protect sensitive information, the provider should prioritize safe log-in procedures like passwords, user names, and multi-factor authentication.

-It’s Time to Get your Payroll Ready
+It’s Time to Get Your Payroll Ready

 Workpay